SAP-docs/preview.developer.concur.com/src/api-guides/e-receipts-new.markdown

 ## Getting Started

-New App Center Partners:  Your Company must have entered into a commercial agreement with SAP Concur.
-If you have not yet entered into a said agreement with SAP Concur, review the information on the [Build App Center Solutions](https://developer.concur.com/solutions/app-center.html) page.
+New App Center Partners:  Your company must have entered into a commercial agreement with us.
+If you have not yet entered into an agreement, review the information on the [Build App Center Solutions](https://developer.concur.com/solutions/app-center.html) page.

 Existing App Center Partners: The SAP Concur Platform team will need to configure your existing sandbox, among other things to enable access.
 You can make that App expansion request by contacting your [Alliance Manager](mailto:concur_AppCenterAlliance@sap.com?subject=App%20Exapansion%20Request).